dmahugh/bottle-msgraph/docs/OAuth2Manager/readme.md

 This method retrieves the access token and saves it and related information (expiration time, refresh token) to properties of the OAuth2Manager object, making it ready to handle authentication for calls to the Graph API.

+The refresh token is saved, but automatic refreshing of access tokens has not been implemented at this time.

 ## get() method, post() method

 These are wrappers to HTTP Get/Put.
 They can take relative URLs for API endpoints (e.g., ```/organization```), and they send the current access token with each request.